ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  * [ton-blockchain/wallet-contract-v5/types.tlb](https://github.com/ton-blockchain/wallet-contract-v5/blob/main/types.tlb)

 :::caution
-In contrast to previous wallet version specifications, we will rely on [TL-B](/v3/documentation/data-formats/tlb/tl-b-language) scheme, due to the relative complexity of this wallet version's interface implementation.
-We will provide some description for each of those.
-Nevertheless, a basic understanding is still required, in combination with the wallet source code, it should be enough.
+Unlike previous wallet version specifications, we will use the [TL-B](/v3/documentation/data-formats/tlb/tl-b-language) scheme due to the increased complexity of this version's interface implementation.
+We describe each of these, but a basic understanding of the concepts and the wallet's source code should be sufficient.
 :::

 #### Persistent memory layout